Loading...

 • NSCA-CSCS (Certified Strength and Conditioning Specialist)

-Professional trainers in the US also complete CPR and AED certifications, to be able to offer emergency assistance if a client has a medical emergency.
+Professional trainers in the US also complete CPR and AED certifications, to be able to offer emergency assistance if you have a medical emergency.

 Beyond this, a trainer’s experience can range anywhere from having a degree in human anatomy and wellness to being a professional athlete.
 In a nutshell, the more experience they have, the more you pay.